 - 3.04.1 Diabetes contributes to high rates of morbidity and mortality.
 Access to diabetes prevention programs is critical in the prevention of diabetes related complications. - 3.04.2 The Contractor must provide a Centers for Disease Control and Prevention (CDC)-recognized Diabetes Prevention Lifestyle Change Program, also known as a Diabetes Prevention Program (DPP) to its eligible Enrollees.
-The DPP must be available both in-person and online by year end 2022 to allow Enrollees a choice of modality (in-person, online, distance learning, or a combination of modes).
-The DPP must be accessible to eligible Enrollees with limited English proficiency (LEP) and eligible Enrollees with disabilities.
+The DPP must be available both in-person and online by end of year end 2022 to allow Enrollees a choice of modality (in-person, online, distance learning, or a combination of modes).
+The DPP mustand be accessible to eligible Enrollees with limited English proficiency (LEP) and eligible Enrollees with disabilities by end of year 2022.
 The DPP shall be available to all eligible Enrollees in the geographic service area and covered under the \$0 preventive services benefit or diabetes education benefit in the Patient-Centered Benefit Design Plans.
 The Contractor's DPP must have pending or full recognition by the CDC as a DPP.
-A list of recognized programs in California can be found at: https://nccd.cdc.gov/DDT_DPRP/Registry.aspx. - 3.04.3 The Contractor must report to Covered California in the annual application for certification: - 1) How it identifies eligible Enrollees for the Diabetes Prevention Program; - 2) How it informs its Enrollees about the Diabetes Prevention Program; - 3) The number and percent of its eligible Enrollees who enroll in the Diabetes Prevention Program (report program modes separately); - 4) The number and percent of its eligible Enrollees who reach the CDC weight loss goal of 5% through the Diabetes Prevention Program (report program modes separately); and - 5) How it monitors and evaluates the effectiveness of the Diabetes Prevention Program.
+A list of recognized programs in California can be found at: https://nccd.cdc.gov/DDT_DPRP/Registry.aspx. - 3.04.3 The Contractor must report to Covered California in the annual application for certification: - 1) How it identifies eligible Enrollees for the Diabetes Prevention Program; - 2) How it informs its Enrollees about the Diabetes Prevention Program; - The number and percent of its eligible Enrollees who enroll in the Diabetes Prevention Program (report program modes in person and online programs separately); - The number and percent of its eligible Enrollees who reach the CDC weight loss goal of 5% through the Diabetes Prevention Program (report program modesin person and online programs separately); and - 5) How it monitors and evaluates the effectiveness of the Diabetes Prevention Program.